djkeu/snooker_scores/readme.md

 ## ToDo Section
 - ToDo: real life test with video of snooker game
 - ToDo: GUI

 - ToDo:
-2. Refactor handle_red_ball and handle_color_ball for Clarity

-Both methods have similar logic with only slight differences between the red ball and colored ball phases.
-Extracting common logic into a helper function may make the code more readable.

-- ToDo:
 3. Simplify Input Validation Logic